-28 credits in elective courses, including 14 credits in guided electives, selected from the list below in consultation with the advisor, and 14 credits in general electives.
+30 credits in elective courses, including 16 to 18 credits in guided electives (see below), selected in consultation with the advisor, and 14 credits in general electives.
 General electives can be selected from the list of guided electives or they can be any other undergraduate course taken at GW.

-Note: No more than 3 credits of Lifestyle, Sport, and Physical Activity (LSPA) courses can count toward the 120 credits required for the bachelor's degree.
+Note: No more than 3 credits in Lifestyle, Sport, and Physical Activity (LSPA) courses can count toward the 120 credits required for the bachelor's degree.